"My people are destroyed for lack of knowledge..." - Hosea 4:6Please like, share, comment, and subscribe.

 According to the Strong’s Concordance #2526 (Cham) is defined as: a son of Noah, also his descendants, also a name for Egyptians.

-In ancient Hebrew culture, it was customary to list the children in the order of their birth, which makes Ham the middle son.
+In ancient Hebrew culture, it was customary to list the children in the order of their birth, which means that Ham was possibly the middle son, and not the youngest.
 This is important because there is a common misconception that Noah cursed Ham, but that is not what the Bible says.

 Ham Was Not Cursed